petrj/OnlineTelevizor/README.md

 - podporován Android 4.4 a vyšší (architektury: armeabi, armeabi-v7a, x86, x86_x64, arm64-v8a)

 #### EN
-Android, UWP and iOS application for playing internet TV and radio through czech IPTV service SledovaniTV.cz
+Android, UWP and iOS application for playing internet TV and radio through czech IPTV services
+- SledovaniTV
+- Kuki
+&nbsp;

-- this is not official application of SledovaniTV.cz service or Kuki
+- this is not official application of SledovaniTV.cz service or Kuki &nbsp;
 - supporting external keyboards and remote controls connected as keyboard (usb, bluetooth, only Android and UWP)
 - possibility to play selected channel after application start
 - user can change font size (Android only)